 If you receive an RFE please call us at 858-750-2516.
 We can usually reduce the time delay from the usual 6 - 12 months to 2 - 3 weeks from the date we answer the RFE.

 If you hire us to answer the RFE, upon taking over your visa petition and application, we will do the following:

 - Review the petition you previously filed that resulted in the RFE;

 - Determine if there are any additional errors or omissions in your petition;

 - Answer the RFE including any documents or information that we determine in #2 above were missing;

-- When we receive the approval from the USCIS, keep in touch with the National Visa Center to insure that your petition does not get delayed;
+- When we receive the approval from the USCIS, keep in touch with the National Visa Center to ensure that your petition does not get delayed;

-- When your petition is approved and transferred to the Consulate, keep in touch with the Consular officers to insure that your application is not delayed;
+- When your petition is approved and transferred to the Consulate, keep in touch with the Consular officers to ensure that your application is not delayed;

 - Prepare the financial packet your fiancee or spouse will need at the visa interview and mail it to you for your review and signature;